HyagoOliveira/Persistence/README.md

 >**Note 2**: *Json Utility* serializer doesn't save *properties*, just *public fields* and *fields* with the `[SerializeField]` attribute.
 Also, some types are not supported as well.
-To solve this, please use *Json Newtonsoft* serializer and install the [Newtonsoft Json package](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM).
+To solve this, use *Json Newtonsoft* serializer and install the [Newtonsoft Json package](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM) or create your own `Serializable` classes.

 >**Note 3**: If you're using *Json Newtonsoft* serializer, you may use the [Newtonsoft.Json-for-Unity.Converters package](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-Converters-via-UPM) if you need to serialize types such as Vector2, Vector3, Matrix4x4, Quaternions, Color and any other Unity type.